All Fun and Games: Production

 In January 2022, it was announced that Butterfield and Dyer were cast in the film.

-In April 2022, it was announced that principal photography began in Canada and that David, Gish and Ainsworth were added to the cast.
+In April 2022, it was announced that principal photography began in Canada and that Gish and Ainsworth were added to the cast.
 Later that same month, Marsden and Stewart were also added to the cast.
+Keith David was attached to appear in the film.

 In July 2022, it was announced that Cutting Edge Media Music acquired the rights to the film's original score.

-As of November 2022, the film is in post-production.
+The film started post-production in November 2022.

+Release

+In July 2023, it was announced that Vertical Entertainment acquired North American distribution rights to the film.

+All Fun and Games was released on September 1, 2023.

+Reception

+Paul Lê of Bloody Disgusting awarded the film three "skulls" out of five, writing that "the film is well made in most respects, and because of its time-effective execution (...) never overstays its welcome."
+Matt Donato of IGN gave the film a negative review, calling the film "an appetizer of a movie served as the main course."